IkarosKappler/plotboilerplate/docs_jekyll/index.md

 # An interactive Javascript Plotting Boilerplate
 For plotting visual 2D data with Javascript and canvas (in 2d-context).

-This is a simple collection of useful functions I repetively used for visualizing 2D stuff on HTML canvas.
+This is a simple collection of useful functions I repetitively used for visualizing 2D geometries on HTML canvas.
 Basic features are
- * adding elements like vertices, lines, vectors, polygons, ellipses, images
+ * adding elements like vertices, lines, vectors, triangles, curves, polygons, ellipses, images
  * cofiguration of the canvas behavior (fullsize, interaction, raster)
  * mouse interaction (zoom, pan, drag elements)
  * keyboard interaction